yodrew/yodrew.github.io/_pages/back/faq.md

 -->
 **1 - Where can I go for a hygienic darkroom retreat?**

 I offer [retreats](/back/services#retreat) in America.
-My collaborators, [Marion Abbott](https://profoundrest.wordpress.com) of Australia and Simen Kirker&oslash;d of Norway are preparing to.
+My collaborators, [Marion Abbott](https://profoundrest.wordpress.com) of Australia and Simen Kirkerød of Norway are preparing to.

 None of the other 130 dark retreat providers support hygienic retreats.
 None can.
 Hygiene is a total commitment.
 It doesn't mix with other ideas.
 It is exclusive.
 Pure truth belies everything else.
 By the time someone opens a darkroom, he already has a philosophy, program, and business model.
 His investments in them have become too big to change.